Videos & DVD

-Infant Quick Reference CardsThese five laminated 3" by 5"pocket-size cards are ideal for quick reference in infant feeding.
+Infant Quick Reference CardsThese new and updated now six laminated 5" by 6" pocket-size cards are ideal for quick reference in infant feeding.
 Dietitians love them!
+Healthcare professionals can use these to show mothers how much baby is likely getting from the breast to build confidence.
 Lactation Consultants can use these in assisting working women as to how much to pump to leave for baby the next day.
 Subtracting how much milk baby took from the feeding tube device at the breast from the calculated daily intake can be used to measure how much baby is likely getting from the breast to encourage mom's progress.

 Stomach Size Badge Attachments

 Want that perfect addition to your work badge?
 These Stomach Size Badge attachments, just under 3 1/2" by 2 1/4", are great for anyone helping Mom with lactation in the first three days.
 Made of thick plastic, these badge cards aren't a flimsy laminate.
 They will last forever.
 Clearly showing Baby's actual stomach breast milk capacity on day one and day three you can reassure parents they don't need to supplement their breastfeeding or over feed the formula fed infant.